 Vertical Garden Magic

 Create a vertical garden by hanging potted plants or planters on your fence.
 This is one of my favorite ways to add color and charm, while also growing herbs for my kitchen.
+You can even expand your setup to include vegetables with a vertical zucchini cage.

 Flexible Privacy with Outdoor Rugs